Masternoob64/Modbase/README.md

 # Modbase
 I’m a 6th grader with honors and band, and I do Modding stuff in my free time.
-I’ve got experience with  Wii with firmware version 4.2u using bannerbomb .I also have experience with  Xbox 360 with the new Badupdate 1.2.
-I work with legacy software and Virtual Machines.
+I’ve got experience with modding Wii and Xbox 360.I also work with Legacy software and Virtual Machines.
+If anyone wants to recommend if i should add anything to the repo or help me out with expanding the repo.